chinanderm/portfolio/README.md

 * [Node.js API](https://github.com/chinanderm/sample-nodejs-api) - Backend with Node.js, Typescript, Express, TypeORM, and MySQL

 ## Cedars Edge Golf Course
 A website for Cedars Edge Golf Course in West Branch, Iowa.
+The template was designed and developed by me.

 Visit: https://cedarsedgegolf.com